 App signing by Google Play is an opt-in feature and a recommended way to sign your app for distribution through Google Play.
 By using this feature, we add an extra layer of security to our application's release process.
 Also, this step is mandatory if we want to use the Android App Bundle and support dynamic delivery.

 Now, we have to separate the Upload and App Signing key.
 The upload key is the one which developers use to sign and upload APK to Google Play.
 Google Play verifies the app and signs it with a new key that is used in production.
 Google Play is now responsible for storing the main app signing keystore.
 By separating the upload and the app signing key, you have the possibility to reset an upload key in case it gets lost or compromised.
 In case you are still using a single key for production, if you lose the key, you also lose the ability to update your app.

 You should follow the steps in the official documentation to enable app signing.
 When switching an existing app to app signing, you need to export the current key as

 *.pepkfile and upload it to Google Play.
 In either case, make sure that we are using different upload and app signing certificates when you are switching the app or signing a new app.
 If you are asked to accept the terms before setting up the app signing, please contact the account owner (in Infinum's case, this is Tomislav Car) or ask your team leader or project manager for help.

-When using the described app signing, you can forget about bombadil and push credentials directly to the repository.
-If somebody would gain access to it, they would still not be able to upload the app without Google Play access.
-Also, they would not be able to upload it on a third-party store as the updated version of the original app.
-In case we lose or leak the upload key, we will request a reset.
+One great thing when Google is managing your signing key is that in case of lost or leaked upload key, we can request a reset.
 Note that the reset action takes some time.
 You will have a 48-hour period before the key is reset, during which you will not be able to release a new version with an old upload key.